Wyoming: Taxes

 Unlike most other states, Wyoming levies no individual or corporate income tax.
 It also assesses no tax on retirement income earned and received from another state.
 Wyoming has a state sales tax of 4%.
 Counties have the option to collect an additional 1% tax for general revenue and a 1% tax for specific purposes, if approved by voters.
 Food for human consumption is not subject to sales tax.
 A county lodging tax varies from 2% to 5%.
 The state collects a use tax of 5% on items purchased elsewhere and brought into Wyoming.
 All property tax is based on the property's assessed value; Wyoming's Department of Revenue's Ad Valorem Tax Division supports, trains, and guides local government agencies in the uniform assessment, valuation and taxation of locally assessed property.
 "Assessed value" means taxable value; "taxable value" means a percentage of the fair market value of property in a particular class.
 Statutes limit property tax increases.
 For county revenue, the property tax rate cannot exceed 12 mills (or 1.2%) of assessed value.
 For cities and towns, the rate is limited to eight mills (0.8%).
 With very few exceptions, state law limits the property tax rate for all governmental purposes.

 Personal property held for personal use is tax-exempt.
 Inventory held for resale, pollution control equipment, cash, accounts receivable, stocks and bonds are also exempt.
 Other exemptions include property used for religious, educational, charitable, fraternal, benevolent and government purposes and improvements for handicapped access.
 Mine lands, underground mining equipment, and oil and gas extraction equipment are exempt from property tax, but companies must pay a gross products tax on minerals and a severance tax on mineral production.

-Wyoming does not collect inheritance taxes.
-There is limited estate tax related to federal estate tax collection.
+Wyoming does not collect capital gains tax, gift tax, or estate tax.

 In 2008, the Tax Foundation reported that Wyoming had the most "business-friendly" tax climate of any U.S. state.
 Wyoming state and local governments in fiscal year 2007 collected $2.242 billion in taxes, levies, and royalties from the oil and gas industry.
 The state's mineral industry, including oil, gas, trona, and coal, provided $1.3 billion in property taxes from 2006 mineral production.
 As of 2017, Wyoming receives more federal tax dollars as a percentage of state general revenue than any state except Montana.

 As of 2016, Wyoming does not require the beneficial owners of LLCs to be disclosed in the filing, which creates an opportunity for a tax haven, according to Clark Stith of Clark Stith & Associates.
+If fact, Wyoming was the first state to enact a statute authorizing the creation of LLCs.
+By 2024, company registrations were higher per capita in Wyoming than those in Delaware, which is historically the most prominent US tax haven.
+Entities linked to foreign adversaries have been observed exploiting Wyoming's business filing policies for fraudulent purposes, prompting state legislators to draft bills for increased oversight and restrictions.
+One of these bills, targeting foreign adversaries, was signed into law on February 24, 2025.